 What is the focus?

-This relatively new forum has attracted increasing numbers of people in the last three years bringing together some 20 to 30 people keen to look at aspects of work in Central Asia and address issues of concern.
+This relatively new forum has attracted increasing numbers of people in the last three years bringing together some 30 people keen to look at aspects of work in Central Asia and address issues of concern.

 The forum's three main areas of focus are to:

 - Provide fellowship and networking opportunities for those involved in ministry in Central Asia

 - To discuss issues of common concern